 Representative Gene Hodges with lace STOP ERA apron draped from his desk in the House Chamber, 1974.
 ERA opponents reportedly sported red aprons like this one as they made the rounds at the Capitol, offering baked goods, “from the bread makers to the breadwinners” to legislators.
 Proponents also began offering up homemade treats.
 Donn Dughi/State Archives of Florida.

-In 1974, the ERA seemed unstoppable.
-But eight more states still needed to ratify it by the 1979 deadline and it soon met fierce obstruction.
-A vocal faction of anti-feminist activists led by lawyer and politician, Phyllis Schlafly, began organizing the Stop-ERA campaign.
+By the mid-1970s, a vocal faction of anti-feminist activists led by lawyer and politician, Phyllis Schlafly, had begun organizing the Stop-ERA campaign.
 Their strategy was to thwart ratification in the states. “[The ERA] is a giant takeaway of the rights women now have,” Schlafly told a Miami Herald reporter in 1974.
 “It will not give any advantages to women in the employment area, the one area where women are discriminated against,” she concluded.
 In Florida, former beauty-queen and anti-gay activist Anita Bryant, along with anti-feminist Miami radio host Shirley Spellerberg, spearheaded Schlafly’s cause.
 In 1979, Spellerberg explained her belief that women were meant to be homemakers to the Boca-Raton News: “Little girls in the formative years should view women as mothers and homemakers, this is their ideal role in the traditional family structure.”
 Whereas Florida’s feminists found their political support in the state’s increasingly urban voting base, the Stop-ERA campaign wedged itself into the state’s many conservative, rural and elderly pockets.

 STOP ERA pamphlet describing the positions of the movement, ca. 1972.
 Florida Governor’s Commission on the Status of Women (S.79), Box 1, Folder 36, State Archives of Florida.